Dziemborowicz/Hourglass-New/FAQ.md

 ## How do I create a shortcut that automatically starts a timer with Hourglass?

 To create a shortcut, right-click on your Desktop or the folder where you want to create the shortcut and select **Shortcut** from the **New** submenu.
-Enter the location where you installed `Hourglass.exe` (typically `%PROGRAMFILES%\Hourglass\Hourglass.exe`) followed by the duration or date and time for your countdown in quotes.
+Enter the location where `Hourglass.exe` is (typically `%PROGRAMFILES%\Hourglass\Hourglass.exe`) followed by the duration or date and time for your countdown in quotes.

 Then click **Next**, give your shortcut a name and click **Finish** to create the shortcut.